 When you get involved in Geeks for Kids, you empower kids with mobility limitations to move, play and explore independently – perhaps for the first time in their lives.
 We can promise you no greater benefit than the joy that you will give and the joy you will receive when you participate in Geeks for Kids.
 Delivering the cars we build is better than the best Christmas morning.
 As the kids drive their cars for the first time, they glow.
 Their parents cry.
 And, all of us - the sponsors, donors and volunteers - feel like we have done something that really matters.

 In the process, you build cool cars, enrich your resume and build your skills.
 Better yet, if you come with co-workers and/or friends, you will build happy memories and strong ties.
 It’s a win-win for all involved.

 Over 500,000 American kids under the age of five have mobility issues, and few have access to devices that give them free movement.
-Most insurance programs only provide electric wheelchairs for kids who are five years old and up, and few parents can afford them.
+Most insurance programs only provide electric wheelchairs for school-aged kids, and few parents can afford to buy them on their own.
 Electric wheelchairs cost approximately $17,000 each.
 This lack of independent movement severely limits younger kids’ interactions with their environment and with other kids.

-Geeks vs. Geeks changes the way these kids experience their world.
+Geeks for Kids changes the way these kids experience their world.
 We give the kids a chance to move about and explore freely – not experience life as passive observers from strollers and wheelchairs.
 It also gives these kids a vehicle that excites and engages their peers and encourages them to play together.

 Build Cool Cars

-What better way to build your tech team’s spirit than send them out to wallop the other geeks in town?
-Geeks vs. Geeks will get your teams thinking outside the box, working together and striving for the thrill of victory.
-Sure, the jocks have the Olympics and Corporate Challenge, but your geeks will build the tech that could one day save the world…or, at least, make a huge difference in kids’ lives.
+What better way to build your team’s spirit than send them out to work together to improve a kid’s life?
+Geeks for Kids will get your teams thinking outside the box, working together and striving for the thrill of victory.
+Sure, the jocks have the Olympics and Corporate Challenge, but your team will build the tech that could one day save the world…or, at least, make a huge difference in kids’ lives.